 An upgrade could also involve the carrying out of different activity scenarios (44A(i), 44A(ii) and/or 44A(iii)) at the one premises and/or the installation of more than one type of heat pump system.
-You are able to claim for up to three different activity scenarios and/or upgrade products in the one VEEC creation claim.
-If you have to claim for more than three activity scenarios and/or upgrade products at the one premises, you will need to split your upgrade into two separate VEEC creation claims.

 The examples outlined below provides guidance on how VEEC creation claims for different type of upgrade activities should be made.